Lukas Britschgi: Early career

-2015–16 season
+2015–16 season: International junior debut

 Britschgi debuted on the 2015–16 Junior Grand Prix series, placing fifteenth at 2015 JGP Latvia.
 He then went on to finish fifth at the 2015 Leo Scheu Memorial, fourth at the 2015 Merano Cup, and seventh at the 2015 NRW Trophy.

 At the 2015–16 Swiss Junior Championships, Britschgi won the gold medal.
 He closed his season with a fifth place finish at the 2016 Bavarian Open.

-2016–17 season
+2016–17 season: Senior debut

 Britschgi started the season on the 2016–17 Junior Grand Prix series, placing tenth at the 2016 JGP Czech Republic and thirteenth at the 2016 JGP Germany.
 He went on to place fourth at the 2016 Cup of Nice and thirteenth at the 2016 Tallinn Trophy.

 Competing at his first senior Swiss Championships, Britschgi won the silver medal.
 He ended his season at the 2017 Bavarian Open, where he placed tenth.

 2017–18 season

 Prior to the season, Britschgi decided to relocate to Oberstdorf, Germany, with Michael Huth becoming his coach.

 Britschgi opened the season with a fifteenth-place finish at the 2017 Ondrej Nepela Trophy, a tenth-place finish at the 2017 Cup of Nice, a bronze medal at the 2017 Golden Bear of Zagreb, and a twelfth-place finish at the 2017 Warsaw Cup.

 He then went on to win the bronze medal at the 2017–18 Swiss Championships and closed his season with a silver medal at the 2018 Bavarian Open.